 The Community Sponge Restoration program hosts events in partnership with the Florida Fish and Wildlife Conservation Commission (FWC) to provide mitigation for sponge die-offs.
 Learn more about sponges and our restoration efforts, here.

 The Florida Master Naturalist Program is an adult education course that teaches Florida ecology for individuals who desire to know more about their environment.
 Find current course offerings in your area.

 The Florida Friendly Fishing Guide Certification is a program established by UF/IFAS, Florida Sea Grant and the Florida Fish and Wildlife Conservation Commission recognizing fishing guides who are committed to preserving the future of Florida’s fisheries through sustainable boating and fishing techniques.

 The Citizen Science program is a program which facilitates the collection of data by non-scientists.
 Science is fun, and you don't have to be a scientist to collect valid, usable data!

-For World Ocean's Day this year, we celebrated by partnering with Flagler County Extension Services and Florida Microplastic Awareness Project to bring awareness to the tiny plastic particles in our ocean and nearshore environments that never biodegrade and are accidentally injested by marine life.
+For World Ocean's Day this year, we celebrated by partnering with Flagler County Extension Services and Florida Microplastic Awareness Project to bring awareness to the tiny plastic particles in our ocean and nearshore environments that never biodegrade and are accidentally ingested by marine life.
 The Florida Microplastic Awareness Project (FMAP) is a citizen-science project that was funded in 2015 by an outreach and education grant from NOAA's Marine Debris Program.
 Volunteer citizens are collecting coastal water samples, filtering them and looking for microplastics.
-Please visit this page to learn how you can become a volunteer and be part of the solution.
+To learn how you can become a volunteer, click here.